simeononsecurity/simeononsecurity.ch/content/articles/mastering-windows-server-security-hardening/index.en.md

 The process of hardening a Windows Server environment involves the following steps:

-1. **Identify system vulnerabilities**: Before implementing any hardening measures, it is crucial to **assess the existing security posture** of the server.
+1. **Identify system vulnerabilities**: Before implementing any hardening measures, you need to **assess the existing security posture** of the server.
 This involves conducting **vulnerability assessments** and **penetration testing** to identify potential vulnerabilities and weaknesses.
 2. **Develop a hardening plan**: Once vulnerabilities are identified, it is important to create a **comprehensive plan** that outlines the specific hardening measures to be implemented.
 This plan should prioritize the most critical vulnerabilities and define the steps required to address them.
 3. **Configure the server**: Applying the necessary security configurations is a critical step in the hardening process.
 This includes **disabling unnecessary services** that are not required for the server's intended functionality, configuring **firewalls** to control network traffic, and enabling **audit policies** to track and log system events.
 4. **Apply security updates**: Regularly applying security updates and patches is essential to address known vulnerabilities.
 This involves keeping the server's operating system and software up to date with the latest security fixes provided by the vendors.